-49Most famously B.F.
-Skinner, Beyond Freedom and Dignity (New York: Alfred A. Knopf, 1971); but see also G.B.
-Chisholm, "The Reestablishment of Peacetime Society," Psychiatry 9 (1946), from which the quotation is taken.
+47 Most famously B.F.
+Skinner, Beyond Freedom and Dignity (A.A.
+Knopf, New York, 1971), but see also G.B.
+Chisholm, 'The Re-establishment of Peacetime Society' (in Psychiatry, IX, 1946), from which the quoted phrase is taken.
 Chisholm was later to head the World Health Organisation.

-50In theoretical jurisprudence, this position is particularly associated with Hans Kelsen's Pure Theory of Law-see his Reine Rechtslehre (Wien: Mohr, 1960)-but it survived in a modified and milder form in H.L.A.
-Hart's The Concept of Law (Oxford: Oxford University Press, 1962), and even in the writings of Ronald Dworkin.
-In sociology, it is associated with the famous Theorem, which holds that "a situation defined as real is real in its consequences."
+48 In theoretical jurisprudence, this position is particularly associated with Hans Kelsen's Pure Theory of Law (Reine Rechtslehre, Wien 1960), but it survived in a modified and milder form in H.L.A.
+Hart's The Concept of Law (Oxford, 1962) and even in the writings of Ronald Dworkin.
+In sociology, it is associated with the famous Thomas Theorem, which holds that 'a situation defined as real, is real in its consequences'.